derzhavin3016/derzhavin3016/README.md

 My name is Andrey, I'm 4-th term student of 📚 **MIPT DREC**.

-I'm From St.Petersburg, currently living in :ru: **Moscow, Russia**
+I'm From St.Petersburg, currently living in :ru: **Moscow, Russia**.

+You can see my CV [here](https://github.com/derzhavin3016/derzhavin3016/blob/master/CV/build/CV.pdf).

 This is my repo with education projects